collabora/gst-python-ml/README.md

 1. text to speech
 1. text to image
 1. LLMs
-1. serializing to Kafka server
+1. serializing model metadata to Kafka server

 ML toolkits are supported via the `MLEngine` abstraction - we have nominal support for TensorFlow, LiteRT and OpenVINO, but all testing thus far has been done with PyTorch.